All Episodes

 I didn't see it today, to be perfectly blunt with you.

-We know Hillary gave the answer the other day where she couldn't outright defend the right of people to keep and bear arms and affirm it.
+But I will say this: we know Hillary gave the answer the other day where she couldn't outright defend the right of people to keep and bear arms and affirm it.

-Uh, she seemed to want to go with a nuanced definition of what represents a militia.
+She seemed to want to go with a nuanced definition of what represents a militia.

 That's the whole people.

-You know, the fact that they would torture the definition or parse the definition is is Clinton S to the max, but um the answer to your question is I know she supports the assault weapon ban.
+You know, the fact that they would torture the definition or parse the definition is Clinton asks to the max.

 Nobody even knows.

-Most people have no idea if you're not a gun owner or a gun enthusiast like I am, you don't even know what an assault weapon is.
+If you're not a gun owner or a gun enthusiast like I am, you don't even know what an assault weapon is.

-And the difference oftentimes between what they define it as an assault weapon and another type of rifle is purely cosmetic more than anything else.
+And the difference oftentimes between what they define as an assault weapon and another type of rifle is purely cosmetic more than anything else.

-So, you know, we did have the DNC guy with the the case you're talking about, the the court affirmed the district court's judgments that there is no Second Amendment right for members of the general public to carry concealed firearms in public.
+The court affirmed the district court's judgments that there is no Second Amendment right for members of the general public to carry concealed firearms in public.

 Well, if I'm living in Chicago where all the violence is, and I have a family, I want the right to carry a weapon.